Traditional Photo Albums - View Traditional Albums

 Flip Photo Albums - View Flip Albums

 These are a particular type of slip-in album.
 The album normally consists of a hard cover, with lots of plastic holders attached in 2 columns where the photographs are place.
 You put the photographs into the clear plastic pockets from either side, hence the name 'Flip Photo Albums' The pockets can take 2 photographs back to back, or if the rear of the photograph needs to be visible, then one photograph can be used.

 Album manufacturers tend to confuse the page quantity of albums by giving number of sides as the number of pages.
 We always give the number of sides that can be used, so that it avoids any confusion.
 When a maximum content quantity is quoted for pages, this will depend on whether photographs are placed horizontally or vertically.

-Pages consist of two sides, so if the description on the album states 40 pages, then generally it means 20 pages, giving 40 sides
+Pages consist of two sides, so if the description on the album states 40 pages, then generally it means 20 sheets (front and back can be used), giving 40 sides or pages.

 Glassine is a very thin, smooth type or paper which is air and water resistant.
 It is usually translucent or opaque and is often used to protect your photos from sticking together over long periods of time.

 This paper has a neutral or basic pH balance (7 or slightly greater) and is made by ensuring that the active acid pulp is removed from the sheets.
 This ensures that photographs are preserved for a greater period of time.

 The pages are stitched together as well as being glued onto the spine, so it gives added security for the pages.
 If an album is not stated as book-bound, it will be glue posted.
 While Glue posted albums are just fine, they are not as hard wearing as book-bound.